Top 12 Most Beautiful Places To Visit in Slovenia

 8. Koper

-Another one of the most beautiful places in Slovenia is the lovely coastal city of Koper.
-Situated near the borders of Italy and Croatia, it can be the perfect stop-off during your Adriatic adventures.
+Another one of the most beautiful places in Slovenia is Koper, a lovely city along the coast.
+With its ideal location near the borders of Italy and Croatia, it can be the perfect stop-off during your Adriatic adventures.

 When you are there, take a stroll around its streets.
-With its historical ties with the Venetian Empire, much of its architecture is still intact and becomes evident when you see its old buildings and structures.
+With its historical ties with the Venetian Empire, much of its architecture is still intact and on display in the town’s old buildings and structures.

 Inside Koper Town in Slovenia

-If you are visiting Koper, prioritise taking a walk around its picturesque harbour, alongside the promenade and then into the charming Old Town.
+If you are visiting Koper, I recommend walking around its picturesque harbour alongside the promenade and then into the charming Old Town.

 This area is the hotspot for various cafes, restaurants, and quaint little shops, alongside some of the highlights of Venetian architecture, with the Venetian Gothic building ‘Praetorian Palace’ at its centre.